datanav/docs/technical/tripletex-superoffice.rst

      - Name
      - "string"
    * - organizationNumber
-     - OrgNr (Dependant on having NOR in Country.ThreeLetterISOCountryDependant on having NOR in Country.ThreeLetterISOCountryDependant on having NOR in Country.ThreeLetterISOCountryDependant on having wd:Q11994066 in Country.ThreeLetterISOCountry)
+     - OrgNr (Dependant on having NOR in Country.ThreeLetterISOCountryDependant on having NOR in Country.ThreeLetterISOCountryDependant on having NOR in Country.ThreeLetterISOCountryDependant on having NOR in Country.ThreeLetterISOCountryDependant on having wd:Q11994066 in Country.ThreeLetterISOCountry)
      - "string"
    * - overdueNoticeEmail
      - OrgNr (Dependant on having wd:Q1273217 in Country.ThreeLetterISOCountry)